 - Can be a lifestyle, rather than a strict diet or counting calories

 Every little bit of healthy eating helps your body fight disease more effectively.
+And research says that proper nutrition in hospitalized COVID-19 patients can reduce the risks of ventilation or death.
 Read on to find out why some foods help your body fight invaders and others don’t.

 Inflammation: a cry for help

 Eating foods that reduce inflammation (“anti-inflammatory” foods) helps your immune system.